Business Continuity Plans

 Franklin Templeton Investments Contingency Planning and Business Recovery

-- Access to Your Funds — An outage should not impact your ability to have access to your available funds, as Franklin Templeton Investments’ business continuity plans are designed to help ensure sustained service.
-However, factors outside Franklin Templeton’s control, such as the market closure following the September 11 tragedy, may impact our ability to service our customers.
+- Access to Your Funds — An outage affecting a given site should not impact your ability to access your funds, as FTI business continuity plans are designed to help ensure sustained service.
+However, factors outside Franklin Templeton’s control, such as the market closure which occurred following the September 11th tragedy, may impact our ability to service our customers.

 You need Adobe Acrobat Reader 6.0 or higher to view and print PDF documents.
 Download a free version from Adobe's website.